Rivers provide the stand up paddle boarder with a huge challenge and a great deal of variety.

 The deck pad is key, as it should have as much grip as possible.

-Fortunately, most paddle boards are made this way, particularly those designed for beginners.
+Fortunately, most stand up paddle boards are made this way, particularly those designed for beginners.

 What is the Best Paddle Board for River Surfing?

 Although it seems counter-intuitive, inflatable stand up paddle boards are best for river surfing.